Overview

 for cloudinit which is really useful for bootstrapping EC2 instances with an

 initial configuration.
-For me, this is usually a script with enough code to run
+For me, this is usually a script with just enough code to run

 salt-call.
 I was